Bed size: Taiwan

 There are five common bed sizes in Taiwan, locally known as 3 footer, 3.5 footer, 5 footer, 6 footer and 7 footer.
 They are also known as Taiwanese small single, twin, full, queen and king respectively.

 However, American beds are also popular in Taiwan.
 Bedroom furniture and bedding of U.S. standard sizes can be purchased in major cities there.
+In addition, American sizes also include the 3/4 size bed of 48 x 75.